truptikhodwe/Library-Management-System/README.md

 * **File-Locking Mechanisms**

     **Description:** Ensures data consistency and protects critical data sections.
     **Implementation:** This would typically be handled on the server-side using mutexes (pthread_mutex_t) to lock critical sections of code that manage shared resources.
-The specific implementation is assumed to be in server.c and is crucial for ensuring that multiple clients do not simultaneously modify the same data, preventing data corruption.
+The specific implementation is in server.c and is crucial for ensuring that multiple clients do not simultaneously modify the same data, preventing data corruption.

 * **Concurrent Access**

     **Description:** The system employs socket programming to handle multiple client connections simultaneously.
     **Implementation:** This would typically involve using threading or fork to handle each client connection in parallel on the server-side.
-The client-side code provided uses socket(), connect(), send(), and recv() functions from the sys/socket.h and arpa/inet.h libraries to communicate with the server.
+The client-side code uses socket(), connect(), send(), and recv() functions from the sys/socket.h and arpa/inet.h libraries to communicate with the server.
     **Libraries Used:**
     * sys/socket.h: for socket communication
     * arpa/inet.h: for internet operations
-    * unistd.h for: close operation
+    * unistd.h: for close operation

 ## Additional Functionalities: Fine Calculation
 * **Borrowing book:** This function prompts the user to enter the borrow date (in the format YYYY-MM-DD) and sends the borrow request to the server.
 If the borrow is successful, the book is marked as borrowed.